Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Assessing the Dynamical Assumption

-The probabilities could be specified to involve three-time projective measurements, $\Delta p_{123}$, corresponding to Eq. \ref{projective 3-time moment expansion}, or ``weak" measurements implemented at times $t_1$ or $t_2$, denoted by $\Delta p_{(1)23}$ and $\Delta p_{1(2)3}$, respectively.
-Finally, we could also consider the quasi-probability $\Delta q$, corresponding to Eq. \ref{moment expansion 3-time}.
-Appendix \ref{Method 2 appendix} details the computational approach to calculating all such measurement probabilities.
+The probabilities could be specified to involve three-time projective measurements, $\Delta p_{123}$, corresponding to Eq. \ref{projective 3-time moment expansion}, or we could consider the quasi-probability $\Delta q$, corresponding to Eq. \ref{moment expansion 3-time}.
+We could also use the two quasi-probability distributions mentioned in the discussion surrounding Eq. \ref{Q_2 with an earlier 1}, which lie between $\Delta p_{123}$ and $\Delta q$.
+We shall denote these distributions $\Delta q_A$, $\Delta q_B$, which we define fully in Appendix \ref{Method 2 appendix}).
+Appendix \ref{Method 2 appendix} also details the computational approach to calculating all such measurement probabilities.
 An important point is that all of these four distributions are identical to a macrorealist but differ quantum mechanically by various interference terms.

 \textbf{Step 1:} We take the data set to be $\Delta p$ measured via various three-time measurements and the Tsirelson quantity $\langle A \rangle$ measured with single-time measurements.

 \textbf{Step 2:} We find an alternative way in which the Tsirelson quantity can be expressed, using this time the moment expansion Eq. \ref{projective 3-time moment expansion}: